How our community works together.

 Prescriptions

-Prescription medications are eligible when related to the treatment of an approved Sharing Request not subject to pre-existing limitation.
+Prescription medications are eligible when related to the treatment of an approved Sharing Request that is not subject to pre-existing limitation.
 Sharing for prescription costs is limited to 12 months or $125,000 per Sharing Request, whichever occurs first.

 Sports